-Section IV.
-Procedure; Initial Steps
+Section V. Procedure; Initial Steps

-A Complainant who wishes to report an allegation of Sexual Misconduct may report such concern to the Dean of Students Office and/or Police and Public Safety.
-A Complainant may choose to have an Advisor present for guidance and support throughout the entire process outlined in these Procedures.
+A Complainant who wishes to report an allegation of Sexual Misconduct, Relationship Violence, and/or Stalking may report such concern to the Dean of Students Office, the Title IX Office and/or Police and Public Safety.
+Both a Complainant and a Respondent may choose to have an Advisor present for guidance and support throughout the entire process as set forth in Chapter 7, Section II.